caspervanengelenburg/OptimalTextures/blog.md

 Once features are encoded, we need to rotate before matching their histograms.
 To this end, we draw random rotation matrices from the [Special Orthogonal Group](https://en.wikipedia.org/wiki/Orthogonal_group).
 These are matrices that can perform any N-dimensional rotation and have the handy property that their transpose is also their inverse.
 We've translated to PyTorch [SciPy's function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.special_ortho_group.html#scipy.stats.special_ortho_group) that can draw uniformly from the N-dimensional special orthogonal group (giving us uniformly distributed random rotations).
 For each iteration, we draw a random matrix, rotate by multiplying both the style and output features by this matrix, perform histogram matching, and then rotate back by multiplying with the transpose of the rotation matrix.

+COMMENT CASPER: you might want to include pseudo-code here (an improved version of the one which is in the paper).

 ### Histogram matching
 Matching N-channel histograms is the true heart of Optimal Textures.
 Therefore it is important that this part of the algorithm is fast.
 The classic way of matching histograms is to convert both histograms to CDFs and then use the source CDF as a look up table to remap each color intensity in the target CDF.

+COMMENT CASPER: fast and reliable?

 <figure style="text-align: center; text-color: gray; font-size: 11px">
 <img src="https://upload.wikimedia.org/wikipedia/commons/7/73/Histmatching.svg" width="400"/>